Checkout SDK

 Content Security Policy (CSP)

-Allow the ekko checkout iframe in your host page CSP:
+Allow the ekko checkout app and SDK CDN in your host page CSP:

 Network allowlist (egress)